 Applicants from the Pre-health Sciences Pathway to Advanced Diplomas and Degrees (PHPA) program (available from Georgian College) are considered for admission and are required to complete all courses in the program prior to the start of classes.

-Applicants will be ranked based on academic grades.
+Applicants may be ranked based on academic grades.
 A minimum grade of 70% in each of the four (4) courses is required.
 An overall minimum GPA of 75% is recommended for all applicants.

 Mature applicants must have no unfavourable academic performance (achievements less than 60%) in the last two years.

 In order to provide quality practicum placements, students are placed in a variety of agencies in the region serviced by the campus.
 Students are required to provide their own transportation to practicum placements.
-Placements may be 6, 10 or 12 hour days and may include weekends and evenings starting as early as 0600.
+Placements may be 6, 8, 10- or 12-hour days and may also include holidays, weekends, nights and evenings starting as early as 0600.

 Many programs have immunization, criminal reference checks or other requirements that need to be met prior to placements starting and/or the first day of class.
 Please review your program outline for specific information.
 Placement forms may be posted at Georgian College Placement Office website https://www.georgiancollege.ca/student-life/student-services/placement-offices/